 This week in Husker history

 The week of Sept.
-23-29, looking back in stretches of years divisible by five:
+23-29, looking back in five-year intervals:

 1902: Twenty-minute halves limit the drubbing as Nebraska opens with a 51-0 win over Doane.